How can you use Cognitive Load Theory to improve learning outcomes in your classroom?

 Consider how you can use cognitive load theory to create an environment that will support learning.
 Small changes that free up space in your short-term are likely to make learning faster and more effective.

-- Writer's Block: this toolkit enables children to increase their cognitive capacity.
+1. Writer's Block: this toolkit enables children to increase their cognitive capacity.
 Very much inspired by the work of Sweller, the building blocks are used to offload some of the mental work.
 The pedagogy enables schema acquisition at a very practical level.
+A simple task such as building a sentence can be turned into something increasingly more complex without being a burden on the mental load of the learner.

-- The Universal Thinking Framework: This instructional taxonomy helps teachers design for meaningful learning outcomes.
+2. The Universal Thinking Framework: This instructional taxonomy helps teachers design for meaningful learning outcomes.
 The guidance materials help children to build domain knowledge systematically.
+This cognitive load approach enables teachers to design subject specific activities that incremental increase with complexity.
+Children can engage in creative critical thinking exercises whilst broadening their cognitive skill acquisition.